Key takeaways

 A C2 attack is a cyberattack that allows an attacker to take control of a compromised machine and use it to carry out malicious activities.

-In this attack, the attacker creates a communication channel between the infected machine and a command and control server.
-The communication channel then transmits instructions and data to the infected machine.
+In this attack, the attacker establishes a communication channel between the infected machine and a C2 server.
+This channel then transmits instructions and data to the infected machine.
 Here's how a C2 attack is executed:

-This is how attackers can steal any essential data.
-They use this communication channel to pull out data from the compromised machine or to issue commands to carry out further malicious activities, such as launching a distributed denial-of-service (DDoS) attack.
+This is how attackers can steal essential data.
+They use this communication channel to exfiltrate data from the compromised machine or to issue commands to carry out further malicious activities, such as launching a distributed denial-of-service (DDoS) attack.

-According to U.S. CISA Director Jen Easterly, Log4j is the most serious vulnerability, occurring early in the attack lifecycle.
+According to former U.S. CISA Director Jen Easterly, Log4j is among the most serious vulnerabilities she’s seen due to how early in the attack lifecycle it occurs.
 It's an example of how attackers can exploit vulnerabilities to make a c2 attack successful.

 Attackers can leverage it to compromise an end host, download a secondary payload and hack the entire command and control system.
 Once an attacker gains access, they use Log4j to escalate their privileges and gain control of the whole network.
 Here's how they accomplish their attack: